oreillymedia/presentation-template/README.md

 ## Create a title page

-To create a title page, just edit the "titlepage.html" file.
+To create a title page, edit the "titlepage.html" file.
 This file will automatically be placed at the start of your presentation.

 ## Creating an index page